 - Blogs must be locally optimized.

 - Blogs must post to several social media sites.

 - Readers must be able to comment on blogs posted.

 The reason these rules are in place is to ensure that our clients receive the highest value for the blogs created.
 These elements, over time, generate enormous SEO and reader value, growing the site far beyond what adding only evergreen page content could.

 Furthermore, the addition of blogs keeps the search engines constantly indexing the site, adding further to the value of the site, raising search rankings.
 This is especially important when people are searching for local services such as a Law Firm.

-Is Your Law Firm Ready to have Oakes Writing breathe new life into your webiste?
+Is Your Law Firm Ready to have Oakes Writing breathe new life into your website?

 Call 337-660-4774 now or complete the following form.

 Oakes Writing is a content marketing firm located in Lubbock, Texas, USA.
 Since 2009, Oakes Writing has been creating content for the Internet.
-Prior to that, Oakes Writing developed ghost-written books for clients nationwide.
-Most of these were created for traditional print media, but with the rise of eBooks, this focus shifted to include shorter books for email marketing, extensive books for impressing clients, technical manuals, and books for any other purpose required by clients.
+Prior to that, Oakes Writing created print-ready, books for clients nationwide.
+Today, our services include shorter books for email marketing and other uses.

 From 2010 to 2015, Oakes Writing produced web content to exact specification per client requests.
 Starting in 2016, we became Oakes Writing Website Services offering not only written content, but a full array of Internet marketing services.